Ajin007/ReadmeFiles/SQL_Aggregate_Window_Functions.md

 By combining both **Aggregate Functions** and **Window Functions**, SQL allows you to perform advanced data analysis and generate meaningful insights across your data.
 Understanding and utilizing these concepts effectively will enable you to handle complex queries and reports.

 Let me know if you'd like further explanations or have specific questions!

+Feel free to copy the code and try it out to understand how each function works!